ArchiveTeam/greader-grab/README.md

 Seesaw script for Archive Team's Google Reader grab: http://www.archiveteam.org/index.php?title=Google_Reader

-You'll find this project on the Archive Team Warrior (http://tracker.archiveteam.org/greader/).
+You'll find this project on the Archive Team Warrior: http://tracker.archiveteam.org/greader/

 If you are not familiar with Archive Team grabs: this program repeatedly grabs a work item containing 200 feed URLs from the tracker, downloads them using Google Reader's anonymous API, then uploads the compressed archive (average ~5MB) to a collection server.
 You do not need more than ~1GB of free disk space to run this job.

+The IRC channel for this grab is #donereading on efnet.

 Running without a warrior